logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

     Your administrator can change the default session duration for AWS storage connectors, by first [increasing the max session duration of the IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html#id_roles_use_view-role-max-session) that you are assuming.
 And then changing the `fs_storage_connector_session_duration` [configuration property](../../../../admin/variables.md) to the appropriate value in seconds.

 ### Step 3: Upload the Redshift database driver
+### Step 3: Upload the Redshift database driver (optional)

+The `redshift-jdbc42` JDBC driver is included by default in the Hopsworks distribution.
-With regards to the database driver, the library to interact with Redshift is not included in Hopsworks - you need to upload the driver yourself.
-First, you need to [download the library](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html).
+If you wish to use a different driver, you need to upload it on Hopsworks and add it as a dependency of Jobs and Jupyter Notebooks that need it.
+First, you need to [download the library](https://docs.aws.amazon.com/redshift/latest/mgmt/jdbc20-download-driver.html).
 Select the driver version without the AWS SDK.

 #### Upload the driver to Hopsworks
 You then upload the driver files to the “Resources” directory in your project, see the screenshot below.